 Create your own price tags

-Design Barcode price tags
+Easily design Barcode price tags

 1 – Choosing the right size

 The first step is always to choose the appropriate layout based on the paper type you want to print on.

 In this example we use the Devauzet 63P paper layout, featuring 12 2.5 x 2.5 inch price tags on one A4 sheet.

 This part could be a bit challenging, especially if you have never worked with barcodes before you might be wondering where to start.

 Basically there are 2 options:

 - PRIVATE USE: You need barcode labels for your business only, to scan serial numbers into your system, for warehouse management, or to register the purchase of your products by your customers.